-3. Location Privacy
+3. Location privacy

 One of the major reasons for the implementation difficulty of differentiated pricing is potential violation of motorists' location privacy.
-Location privacy is defined as the ability to prevent other parties from learning one's current or past location [19].
+Location privacy is defined as the ability to prevent other parties from learning one's current or past location (Beresford and Stajano, 2003).
 The issue of location privacy commonly arises when offering a service requires some sort of location data.
-The issue has been mostly studied for situations where mobile applications or computer programs need to know the location of a user (e.g., [20; 21]).
+The issue has been mostly studied for situations where mobile applications or computer programs need to know the location of a user (e.g., Cvrcek et al., 2006; Ban and Gruteser, 2012).
+In the transportation field, recent studies, e.g., (Sun et al., 2013), have investigated approaches to simultaneously guarantee privacy protection and data needs for traffic modeling applications.

 The traditional way of manually collecting toll preserves location privacy almost completely.
 Needless to say, it is not an efficient way to collect toll, as vehicles have to stop and pay.
-Electronic toll collection (ETC) systems have been built to make toll collection more efficient, but the way they currently operate may compromise motorists' privacy rights [22].
-The systems often link motorists' accounts and record locations and times of transactions (e.g., the Sunpass prepaid toll program in Florida [23]).
+Electronic toll collection (ETC) systems have been built to make toll collection more efficient, but the way they currently operate may compromise motorists' privacy rights (Sager, 1998).
+The systems often link motorists' accounts and record locations and times of transactions (e.g., the Sunpass prepaid toll program in Florida (Florida Department of Transportation, 2012)).
 If toll gantries are ubiquitous, the recorded transaction information may impinge on the privacy rights of motorists.
 However, those who are concerned about their location privacy have the option to pay the toll by cash and avoid risk of privacy disclosure.
-Moreover, for anonymous link-based tolling, it is possible to design a privacy-preserving ETC system (e.g., [24; 25]).
+Moreover, for anonymous link-based tolling, it is possible to design a privacy-preserving ETC system (e.g., Cavoukian, 1998; Balasch et al., 2010).

 Unfortunately, it is difficult, if not impossible, to design a privacy-preserving differentiated pricing system, because the system requires the knowledge of travelers' location information, such as the origin and destination of each trip for an OD-specific scheme.
-Golle and Partridge [26] and Krumm [27] pointed out that the home/work location data, even if they are anonymous, can be used to identify individuals.
+Golle and Partridge (2009) and Krumm (2009) pointed out that the home/work location data, even if they are anonymous, can be used to identify individuals.
 In addition to this, the sole fact of being tracked by the tolling system can cause inconvenience or discomfort.
 All these privacy concerns need to be addressed.

 On the other hand, there have been some indications that motorists, some at a price, are willing to provide location information with the understanding that it will not be published and/or misused.
-For example, in the Travel Choices Study completed by the Puget Sound Regional Council [28], each participant was given a \$1016 debit account with a GPS-based on-board unit installed on his or her car.
+For example, in the Travel Choices Study completed by the Puget Sound Regional Council (2008), each participant was given a \$1016 debit account with a GPS-based onboard unit installed on his or her car.
 This unit tracks and records when and where the participants drive and deducts tolls from the account.
 The money remaining in each account at the end of the study was given to the study participant.
 In this example, location information was collected for the purpose of tolling and with full knowledge of study participants.
 We surmise that the participants may be attracted to the \$1016 incentive when joining the study.